Speechify vs NaturalReader vs Aloud

 Do any of them work offline?

-Aloud generates every word on your Mac — no internet required.
-NaturalReader has a small on-device voice option but the good ones are cloud.
-Speechify is fully cloud and stops working when your network does.
+Aloud yes — synthesis runs entirely on your Mac.
+NaturalReader has a small on-device voice option but most voices are cloud.
+Speechify is fully cloud and requires an internet connection.

-Can I use NaturalReader system-wide on Mac like Aloud?
+Can I use NaturalReader system-wide on Mac like Speechify?

-No. NaturalReader has a Chrome and Safari extension that adds a "read this page" button — it doesn't work outside the browser.
-Aloud is the Mac text-to-speech app with a real system-wide hotkey.
-See the Mac hotkey guide.
+Sort of.
+NaturalReader has a Chrome and Safari extension that adds a "read this page" button.
+It doesn't work outside the browser.
+For a true system-wide hotkey on Mac, you need Aloud or macOS's built-in Speak Selection — see the Mac hotkey guide.

 I'm already on Speechify — should I switch?